kosl/ihipp-examples/docs/week3.md

 ## 2.3 E: Ping pong

+In this exercise you will get to practice using MPI_Send and MPI_Recv routines.

+This is a continuation of the previous exercise when we send one ping from process 0 to process 1.
+Now you will send and receive multiple messages.

-### Goal
+### Exercise

-Write a ping pong program using MPI_Send and MPI_Recv.Two processes ping pong a token back and forth, incrementing it until it reaches a given value.
+Two processes ping pong a token back and forth, incrementing it until it reaches a given value.

-- Process 0 sends a message to process 1 (ping)
+1. Process 0 sends a message to process 1 (ping).

-- After receiving this message, process 1 sends a message back to process 0 (pong)
+2. After receiving this message, process 1 sends a message back to process 0 (pong).

-- Each time a message is send, the token is incremented by one
+3. Each time a message is sent, the token is incremented by 1.

-- Repeat this ping pong until the value of token reaches 6, i.e. 3 pings and 3 pongs
+4. Repeat this ping pong until the value of token reaches 6, i.e. 3 pings and 3 pongs.

+### Sequence of the output that reads well

+> >      I am 0 before send ping
+> >      I am 1 after recv ping
+> >      I am 1 before send pong
+> >      I am 0 after recv pong

+### Sequence of the output that reads badly

+> >      I am 0 before send ping
+> >      I am 0 after recv pong
+> >      I am 1 after recv ping
+> >      I am 1 before send pong

 ## 2.4 D:
 Does the program work for different number of pings and pongs, i.e. 3 pings and 2 pongs?